WDGPH/immunization-charts/README.md

 # Immunization Charts

 ## Introduction
-This project provides an approach to creation of custom immunization history charts.
+This project provides an approach to the creation of custom immunization history charts.
 These charts can be generated as part of notice letters for overdue Immunization of School Pupils Act (ISPA)-mandated or Child Care and Early Years Act (CCEYA)-mandated immunizations.

 ## Usage
 ### Environment